Seren Books

 Seren Books is the trading name of Poetry Wales Press, an independent publisher based in Bridgend, Wales, specialising in English-language writing from Wales and also publishing other literary fiction, poetry and non-fiction.
-Seren's aim is to bring Welsh literature and culture to a wider audience.
 The press takes its name from the Welsh word for "star".

 History

 The press was founded in 1981 by Cary Archard, a teacher who was then the editor of the quarterly magazine Poetry Wales.
 He decided to branch into publishing poetry collections and gained funding from the Arts Council of Wales, initially on an ad hoc basis.
-At first known as Poetry Wales Press, it was published from Archard's home in Bridgend.
+At first known as Poetry Wales Press Ltd, it was published from Archard's home in Bridgend.
 An early office was in Dannie Abse's house in Ogmore by Sea.
 According to the academic Sam Adams, Archard's twin initial aims were to encourage Welsh poets writing in the English language, particularly the younger generation; and to republish out-of-print works and thus make more sources available for teaching Welsh literature in English.
 The first collections from the press were by Mike Jenkins and Nigel Jenkins, together with a retrospective collection featuring Abse.
 Literary criticism was also part of its output from the outset.

 In 1982, Poetry Wales Press received a block grant from the Arts Council of Wales, the first of its kind, which enabled it to set up an office in Bridgend and to appoint a full-time manager, Mick Felton.
 The grant later came from the Welsh Books Council; it was reassessed annually.
 In 1985, the press adopted the Seren imprint for works that were not poetry, and from 1989 the Seren imprint has been used for all publications.
 In 1986, an independent editor was appointed to oversee Poetry Wales.
 Since its foundation, the press has branched into literary fiction, biography and non-fiction.
-In 2011, Seren published 20–25 titles annually.
-Archard retired as manager in 1996; the press has subsequently been run by Felton.
-The board of directors has included Abse (from 1989) and the academic M. Wynn Thomas (1993–2003).
-The press remains based in Bridgend.
+In 2011, Seren Books published 20–25 titles annually.
+Archard retired as manager in 1996; the press was subsequently run by Felton.
+The board of directors has included Abse (from 1989), the academic M. Wynn Thomas (1993–2003) and Patrick McGuinness (2004-present) The press remains based in Bridgend.

-Mick Felton is currently the fiction and nonfiction editor for the press, and Rhian Edwards and Zoë Brigley work as its poetry editor, having replaced editor Amy Wack in 2022.
+Mick Felton retired as Publisher in 2023.
+Bronwen Price was appointed as CEO and Head of Editorial & Production in 2024[9].
+Rhian Edwards and Zoë Brigley work as Seren Books' Poetry Co-Editor, having replaced editor Amy Wack in 2022.

-Seren has run the Seren Cardiff Poetry Festival since 2018; the 2021 festival was held online due to Covid-19 pandemic.
+Seren Books ran the Seren Cardiff Poetry Festival from 2018 - 2021.
+The 2021 festival was held online due to COVID-19 pandemic.